viper3400/FileSync/README.md

 He created a little batch file which first creates the backup of the MySQL database and uploads the backuped file in a next script.
 The batch file is trigger via build in [Windows Task Scheduler](https://technet.microsoft.com/en-us/library/cc721931(v=ws.11).aspx).

+After a while his store grows and grows as more and more backups are uploaded.
+He decides, that he only wants to keep the backups from the last 30 days.
+But wait!
+What if the backups won't run for some days and Mike didn't notice this for any reason?
+So he decided, that he always want to keep the last 10 files.

 ## Automation / Periodical Execution

 As Mike in our scenario: Use the [Windows Task Scheduler](https://technet.microsoft.com/en-us/library/cc721931(v=ws.11).aspx) to automate FileSync.